dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 }
 ```

-In addition, an <xref:System.IServiceProvider> instance can be accessed through the following native properties:
+In addition, an <xref:System.IServiceProvider> instance can be accessed on each platform through the `IPlatformApplication.Current.Services` property.

-- Android - `MauiApplication.Current.Services`
-- iOS and Mac Catalyst - `MauiUIApplicationDelegate.Current.Services`
-- Windows - `MauiWinUIApplication.Current.Services`

 ## Limitations with XAML resources